poi0905/poi0905.github.io/_posts/2022-11-01-datacamp-SQL-Fundamentals.markdown

 ## Relational Databases

-SQL, short for Structured Query Language
+*   SQL, short for Structured Query Language
+*   The field names should be made singular
+*   The table name should not be capitalized

 {% highlight SQL %}
 SELECT *